-Step 6 Convert Database A to a physical standby
+6. Convert Database A to a physical standby.

-'''

-SQL> ALTER DATABASE CONVERT TO PHYSICAL STANDBY;
+SQL> ALTER DATABASE CONVERT TO PHYSICAL STANDBY; SQL> SHUTDOWN IMMEDIATE;

-SOL> SHUTDOWN IMMEDIATE;

-'''

-Step 7 Start managed recovery on Database A
+7. Start managed recovery on Database A.

-Database A will be upgraded automatically as it applies the redo data generated by Database B. Managed recovery will wait until the new incarnation branch from the primary is registered before it starts applying redo.
+Database A is upgraded automatically as it applies the redo data generated by Database B. Managed recovery waits until the new incarnation branch from the primary is registered before it starts applying redo.